 The Narcissist in the Workplace

-Narcissists crave constant attention and will go to great lengths to secure it – including by engineering situations that place them at the center.
+Narcissists crave constant attention and will go to great lengths to secure it, including engineering situations that place them at the center.

 - They are immature, constantly complain, and criticize everyone and everything.